 - Requisite travel visas and extra photos for visas along the way

-- Money (a bit of local currency in small denominations is essential for when you land - you can change more later)
+- Money (a bit of local currency in small denominations is helpful for when you land - you can change more later)

-- Other forms of payment including travelers checks (yes, they're still around, but getting rarer by the day), credit cards, debit cards, prepaid credit cards
+- Other forms of payment including credit cards, debit cards, prepaid credit cards

 - International vaccination certificate if you're traveling in tropical regions